-Originally studying Behavioural Sciences at USQ and followed that with Registered Nurse training and Graduating as a Naturopath in 1992 David has been consistently in private practice as a Naturopath in various clinic types over the years since.
-In 2002 David commenced teaching mainly herbal medicine and supervising clinic subjects, this lead to a Masters Health Science (Herbal Medicine) at UNE and an upgraded his original diploma qualification in Naturopathy to a degree.
+David studied Behavioural Science at USQ, following up with Registered Nurse training and Graduated as a Naturopath in 1992.
+Since graduating, he has worked in private practice as a Naturopath in various clinic types.
+In 2002 David commenced teaching – mainly herbal medicine as well as supervising clinic subjects which led to a Masters Health Science (Herbal Medicine) at UNE and an upgrade to his original diploma qualification in Naturopathy to a degree.

-Currently the co-owner of a Naturopathic clinic in Brisbane, situated in a medical specialist building adjacent to a major metropolitan teaching hospital.
-Currently a PhD candidate at UTS investigating The naturalistic practice of herbal medicine in relation to anxiety and depression.
-Keenly interesting in advancing the profession but equally determined the traditions must be respected and form the basis of our practice, David is joint secretary of the World Naturopathic Federation (WNF) and actively involved in the associations work towards statutory registration.
+David co-owns a Naturopathic clinic in Brisbane and is currently a PhD candidate at UTS investigating the naturalistic practice of herbal medicine in relation to anxiety and depression.
+He is keenly interested in advancing the profession but equally determined that the traditions must be respected and form the basis of our practice.
+David is joint secretary of the World Naturopathic Federation (WNF) and actively involved in the associations work towards statutory registration.

 Hannah BoydVice President

-Hannah is a Naturopath and Herbalist based in Sydney, New South Wales.
-She was first elected to the NHAA Board of Directors in 2018 and has lead the Marketing and Media subcommittees during her time on the board.
+Hannah is a Naturopath and herbalist based in Sydney, New South Wales.
+She was first elected to the NHAA Board of Directors in 2018 and has led the Marketing and media subcommittees during her tenure.

-Hannah has been in clinical practice since graduating from her studies in 2012, when she established her own Naturopathic clinic.
-Hannah areas of interest include mental health, women’s health and fertility.
+Hannah established her own Naturopathic clinic after graduating from her studies in 2012.
+Her areas of interest include mental health, women’s health and fertility.

-As well as running her Sydney clinic in Marrickville, Hannah has volunteered at the Leichhardt Women’s Community Health Centre as a research assistant.
-She has also presented at various events including The Real Food Project and the Marrickville Business Association.
-In 2019 Hannah was asked to present at the Central & Eastern Sydney Primary Health Network annual conference, Rethinking Mental Health and the 2021 National Symposium on Herbal and Naturopathic Medicine.
+As well as practicing in her Marrickville clinic, Hannah has volunteered at the Leichhardt Women’s Community Health Centre as a research assistant.
+She has presented at various events including The Real Food Project and the Marrickville Business Association.
+In 2019 Hannah was asked to present at the Central & Eastern Sydney Primary Health network annual conference, Rethinking Mental Health as well as the 2021 National Symposium on Herbal and Naturopathic Medicine.